shohag-PUST/HTML_Project_2/README.md

 # HTML_Project_2
-It's an Personal Resume Using HTML
+It's a Personal Resume Using HTML